 Pikkolo has been systematically automating that hour.

-They trained a YOLO model that auto-aligns boards and detects component rotations directly from Gerbers.
+They trained a YOLO model that detects component placement and rotations on the build plate using camera vision.
 No more aligning by hand.
-They automated their feeder setup on their LumenPnPusing CLIP embeddings and frontier scanning — the machine literally looks at your reels and figures out what's on each one.
+They automated their feeder setup on their LumenPnP using CLIP embeddings and frontier scanning -- the machine scans the build plate, classifies what it sees, and autonomously generates the feeder configuration.
 What used to be an hour of clicking to set up 50 feeders is now a few minutes of autonomous scanning.
 That's the kind of software-on-hardware compounding that actually moves unit economics in US assembly, where labor eats margins.

 We want the whole manufacturing stack to compound like that.
 Pikkolo is the proof point we're starting from.